 Why I Love This Recipe

-- Stays fresh for days (if it lasts that long)
+- Stays fresh for days if you can resist eating it all

 - Calories: 310